pd95/m68k-atari-mint-cross-tools/README.md

 ```

 This will build and install the tool in `/opt/cross-mint` and will produce a "distribution package" in the `packages` directory.

+### Known problems

+On older macOS versions (e.g. macOS Sierra 10.13) where the `tar` command is unable to extract `bz2` or `lz` compressed files, you will encounter the error message `tar: Unrecognized archive format` while `gcclibs` is being executed.

+To fix this you have to install `gnu-tar` and `lzip` using brew:

+    brew install gnu-tar lzip

 ## Usage